-Today Kauno kolegija / University of Applied Sciences is one of the largest colleges in Lithuania, with a community about 7122 students and about 1000 employees (data of October, 2014).
+Today Kauno kolegija / University of Applied Sciences is one of the largest colleges in Lithuania.

-Over 1 800 students graduate from the university every year.
+About 1 600 students graduate from the university every year.

 All the degree programmes are designed with the goal to equip the learners with profound theoretical knowledge and to provide the maximum training of practical skills.
 Approximately 30 to 50 per cent of the total study time at Kauno kolegija / University of Applied Sciences is spent on developing student’s practical skills.

-The learners are positive about the modernization of studies: 75 percent of survey participants noted that studies at the university had met or even exceeded their expectations.
+The learners are positive about the modernization of studies quality: about 80 percent of survey participants noted that studies at the university had met or even exceeded their expectations.

-The university has 4 faculties in Kaunas city and 3 regional departments in Kėdainiai, Tauragė and Druskininkai.
+The university has 4 faculties in Kaunas city and Taurage town. (data of June, 2019).

 The students are accommodated in 4 dormitories.

-In the period 2009 – 2013 the university invested over LTL 30 million for the improvement of higher education quality and renovation or new construction of the campus facilities.
+In the period 2007 – 2019 the university invested over LTL 30 million for the improvement of higher education quality and renovation or new construction of the campus facilities.
 The improvement works were funded from the European Union Structural funds and co-financed by the university.
-Since 2004 Kauno kolegija / University of Applied Sciences promoted and implemented 24 projects funded through the European Union Structural Funds and acted as a partner in twelve more projects.

-14 – The number of academic buildings owned by the faculties and centres of Kaunas University of Applied Sciences.
+14 – The number of academic buildings owned by the faculties and centres of Kauno kolegija / University of Applied Sciences.

 70 – The number of laboratories and workshops where students and teachers conduct research, create research and art projects.